Ms-10182/avax-advance-mod-1/README.md

-Clash of Village Tokens
+# Clash of Village Tokens
 This Solidity project implements ERC20 tokens for "GEMS" and "GOLD" in the Clash of Village game.
-Players can mine gold, trade gems, battle, and redeem cards using these tokens.
+Players can mine gold, trade gems, transfer gems, battle, and redeem cards using these tokens.

-Contracts Overview
+## Contracts Overview
-Contract 1: GEMS
+Contract 1: GEMS<br>
-Description: ERC20 token contract for GEMS.
+Description: ERC20 token contract for GEMS.<br>
 Functions:
-constructor(): Initializes the token with name "GEM" and symbol "GM", mints 1 billion tokens to the deployer. burn(uint amount, address _of): Allows burning tokens from _of address.
+constructor(): Initializes the token with name "GEM" and symbol "GM", mints 1 billion tokens to the deployer.<br>
+burn(uint amount, address _of): Allows burning tokens from _of address.
+This ```burn()``` will be needed to defined in IERC20 interface in vault.sol.<br>
 Contract 2: GOLD
 Description: ERC20 token contract for GOLD.
 Functions: